kasper-piskorski/docs/documentation/quickstart_tutorial.md

 ## Resources

-We can also attach resources to our instances using `has-resource`.

 Some people have special titles and epithets and we want to talk about that!
 So, we'll create some resource types that can be attached to a person: